aminem0/dwc-owl/README.md

 ## Applications of the ontology

 The terms in this ontology are being applied to model real-world datasets at [another GitHub repository](https://github.com/aminem0/dwc-owl-rdf).

+## Ontology principles

+- Compatibility with other ontologies

+One of the core processes of t
+This involves specifically setting the object property dwcdp:spatialLocation as a subproperty of dcterms:spatial or dwcdp:createdBy as a subproperty of dcterms:creator.

+-